Enough for All’s Mission:

 Enough for All is honored to have a working collaborative unique to other municipal poverty reduction strategies.
 The Justice Sector Constellation was convened to provide recommendations on ways that justice-serving agencies, governments and law enforcement may improve access to the legal system by low-income Calgarians.
-The same group has been meeting for more than 4 years to first make recommendations for the Enough for All strategy, and are now focusing on the implementation of these recommendations, in addition to implementing new recommendations.
-Concerning service enhancement and education, projects have included a Legal Services Database Project, Legal Advice versus Legal Information Project, and a Collaboration with Educators Project.
+Since 2013, the Constellation has been working to implement those and other new recommendations.

-Read the final set of recommendations by the Justice Sector Constellation: Intervening at the Intersection of Poverty and the Legal System, March 2013
+Read the original set of recommendations by the Justice Sector Constellation: Intervening at the Intersection of Poverty and the Legal System, March 2013

 One can imagine the challenge of streamlining service access and management between even a handful of Calgary’s 1,200 service-providing agencies.
 Though the recommendations made within Enough For All concerning Common Intake have not come to fruition, there are a number of examples of organizations demonstrating a real commitment to improving the experience of Calgarians seeking supports and services.
 The Calgary Homeless Foundation has implemented a Homeless Management Information system within the homelessness sector.
 The City of Calgary launched its Fair Entry program in 2015, allowing eligible Calgarians to submit one application for all of Calgary’s subsidized programs; the Low-Income Transit Pass, Recreation, Spay and Neuter Program and Property Tax assistance.